temin/gRSShopper/README.md

 ### Ansible playbook

-If you are familiar with Ansible you can use my [playbook](https://github.com/temin/ansible-grsshopper) to install gRSShoper.
+If you are familiar with Ansible you can use my [playbook](https://github.com/temin/ansible-grsshopper) to install gRSShopper.

 ### Installing software manualy